Duties and responsibilities of authors

 Submission fee – Processing Charge

 No fees or charges are required from authors for manuscript submission.
 Authors pay nominal publication processing charge/ fee after acceptance of paper/article to run maintenance cost of website and editorial office.
-Full information about publication processing charge is clearly stated on the journal´s website, author can easily refer it before submission.
+Full information about publication processing charge is clearly stated on the journal’s website, and the author can easily refer to it before submission.

 Open Access Policy